Table of Contents

 Cons

-- The apple wood is actually blended with alder.
+- The apple wood is blended with alder.

 - Customer experiences with taste and smoke are mixed.
 Some report that the smoke smell and resulting taste are very neutral, while others report an acrid taste.